panda3d/panda3d-docs/optimization/using-pstats.rst

 The client code is in panda/src/pstatclient, and is available to run in every Panda client unless it is compiled out.
-(It will be compiled out if OPTIMIZE is set to level 4, unless DO_PSTATS is also explicitly set to non-empty.
-It will also be compiled out if NSPR is not available, since both client and server depend on the NSPR library to exchange data, even when running the server on the same machine as the client.)
+(It will be compiled out if OPTIMIZE is set to level 4, unless DO_PSTATS is also explicitly set to non-empty.)

 The client code is designed for minimal runtime overhead when it is compiled in but not enabled (that is, when the client is not in contact with a PStats